infracost/docs/docs/usage_based_resources.md

 infracost breakdown --sync-usage-file --usage-file infracost-usage.yml --path /code
 ```

-When using the `--usage-file` flag with the `breakdown` command, cost components with a 0 hourly/monthly quantity are not shown in table and HTML formats so the output is less noisy.
+When using the `--usage-file` flag with the `breakdown` or `output` commands, cost components with a 0 hourly/monthly quantity are not shown in table and HTML formats so the output is less noisy.
 These are included in the JSON format.

 #### Fetch from CloudWatch